dillonkearns/elm-pages/examples/docs/content/docs/directory-structure.md

 ### Templates
 `src/Template/*.elm`

 A template represents a type of page.
 For example, a BlogPost template could live in `src/Template/BlogPost.elm`.
-Any files in your `content/` folder with frontmatter that you decode into type `GlobalMetadata.BlogPost` will be rendered using your `BlogPost` template.
+Any files in your `content/` folder with frontmatter that you decode into type `TemplateType.BlogPost` will be rendered using your `BlogPost` template.

 Think of each template as having its own mini `elm-pages architecture` lifecycle.